Josh-Wickens/find-me-football/README.md

 ![screenshot of sign up form](assets/images/form-ss.png)

-- gives the user the opportunity to provide find me football with their contact details so that they can get more involved with the football provided.
+- Gives the user the opportunity to provide find me football with their contact details so that they can get more involved with the football provided.
-- radio button set to both in case the user forgets to choose.
+- Radio button set to both in case the user forgets to choose.
+- First Name, Last Name and Email address are set as a required field so that the user can't forget to insert information there when submitting the form.
+- Reset button has been included in case user makes a mistake and wants to start the form again.

 ___
 ___